vagison/fraudnetic-test-task/README.md

 The request names are self-explanatory, and any additional information can be found within the requests themselves.

 Note that the local variables "API_URL" and "API_VERSION" should be manually set in your Postman client according to your usage (defaults are http://localhost:3000 and v1).
 Other variables are set during API calls.

+## Using Scripts
+For manual invocation of the gRPC client, please refer to the "Project Structure" section of this README.
+The description of the "scripts" folder provides usage instructions for the scripts.